bpmn-io/bpmn.io/src/blog/2018/012-bpmnlint.md

 BPMN is a powerful language for visualizing processes and collaboration.
 Often, it allows you to express a certain interaction in a number of ways, one way harder to understand than the other.
-Sometimes the same modeling pattern is expressed in different ways, making it harder to recognize across your diagrams.
+Sometimes the same modeling pattern is expressed in different ways, making it harder to recognize it across your diagrams.
 Ever so often you may even end up creating BPMN diagrams that are syntactically incorrect, incomplete or completely not understandable for the uninitiated reader.

 In this context, [bpmnlint](https://github.com/bpmn-io/bpmnlint) steps in.